neondatabase/website/content/docs/guides/vercel-manual.md

 - hostname: `ep-cold-poetry-404091.us-east-2.aws.neon.tech`
 - database name: `neondb`

-The password is only included in the connection string when the project is first created or after retting a the password.
+The password is only included in the connection string when the project is first created or after resetting a the password.
 If you misplaced your password, you can reset it by selecting the **Reset Password** link on the **Connection Details** widget or by navigating to the **Roles** page.

 ## Configure project environment variables in Vercel